mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 5. Once you find a small triangle in the mesh where each roommate selects a different room at the corners, you're finished!
 You've found a fair division of the rent.
 If the differences in room prices are too large, you can refine the mesh and play again.
+(You're guaranteed to find another acceptable triangle within the triangle you've just found.)

 The best way to appreciate this approach is to go through it.
 So here's an example of the algorithm in action, with three roommates deciding between three